SoftActivity™ TS Monitor – Installation Guide for Administrators

 Appendix: Tuning PostgreSQL performance

 Tuning performance of PostgreSQL server might be needed if monitoring users on multiple server with a central database.
-This may produce a considerable amount of data and may cause high CPU usage (up to 100%) by postgresql.exe processes on the server machine and slow response in SoftActivity web console app.
+This setup may produce a considerable amount of data and cause high CPU usage (up to 100%) by postgresql.exe processes on the server machine and a slow responsiveness of SoftActivity web console.

-By default, PostgreSQL is configured to use only a minium amount of RAM.
+By default, PostgreSQL is configured to use only a minimum amount of RAM.
 Processing larger data volumes might cause frequent table scans and less caching, which consumes a lot of CPU.
-Allowing Postgres to use more RAM usually helps to significanly reduce CPU pressure.
+Allowing Postgres to use more RAM usually helps to significantly reduce CPU pressure.

 Follow these steps to dedicate more RAM and tune other settings suitable for Postgres on your particular server hardware or a VM.